June vs. October — Why Your Ceremony Time Has to Move With the Season — Tim Larsen Photography, Brainerd Lakes MN

 Frequently Asked Questions

-Yes.
-A 90-minute cocktail hour in June lands dinner at a reasonable 7:30.
-The same 90 minutes in October pushes dinner into the dark — 45 to 60 minutes is usually enough, and it keeps the golden-hour portrait window intact.
+Shorter than you'd run it in summer.
+A 90-minute cocktail hour is fine in June — it lands dinner around 7:30.
+The same 90 minutes in October pushes dinner into the dark and eats your golden-hour portrait window, so 45 to 60 minutes is usually enough and keeps the light on the room when plates land.

 Tim Larsen is a documentary and editorial wedding photographer based in the Brainerd Lakes area of Minnesota.
 With 19 years of experience and 350+ weddings, he photographs at resorts, lodges, private lake properties, and venues across the Brainerd Lakes, Twin Cities, and Duluth/North Shore.
 His work blends real, unscripted moments with intentional editorial portraits — giving couples a complete record of what their day actually felt like.